-- Now within each of those themes are topics.
+- Within each of those themes are topics.
 Brainstorm more problems you solve within each theme.
 Think about the questions you are often asked, or ask your network what they really want to learn more about.
 Think about the common mistakes you see and the trends in your industry that may impact your clients.
 Considering sharing strategies or definitions in your subject matter expertise.
 Also consider creating resources lists, from curated content, where you bring together the best to save your clients time, such as a top 10, top 40 list or 101 recommended things.
 Use social media tools to research the questions your audience have, and use tools such as Quora, or forums to see what questions are being asked.

 - Within your topics, create dot points for each article.
-One article could be “The 10 Biggest Mistakes Made By …”, with further articles about each point in more detail with a step by step plan to deal with the issue.
+One article could be “The 10 Biggest Mistakes Made By …”, for further articles about each point in more detail with a step by step plan to deal with the issue.
 Think about the story you wish to tell in each article.
-Jot down the characters, the conflict and the resolution.
+Jot down the characters, the conflict, and the resolution.
 Some topics could be split into smaller articles or be part of a series (collectively they could be part of an ebook).

 Ensure the topics and theme align with your values and vision, and stick to what you want to be known for.
 But most importantly, always start with your why.

-Part 2 – Writing
+Part 2 – Content Writing

 - Who is the ideal reader?
 Write with them in mind.